 Due to possible coronavirus-related travel restrictions, please check destinations' websites for the current status of attractions, events, restaurants and lodgings.

 There are 3,200 reasons for this area's reputation as an ideal lake getaway-that's the number of lakes in Vilas and Oneida counties.
 And there are 1,000 rooms, condos and cabins lining pine-shaded shores.
 We didn't even count the supper clubs, cafes, shops, shows and other attractions.
-Despite the expanding resort scene, you can still find natural lakes so quiet that the plunk of a lure echoes from shore to shore.
-Towns like Minocqua are the quintessential resort-area destination-the one most people dream of when they're stuck in a cubicle on a sunny day.
+But you can still find natural lakes so quiet that the plunk of a lure echoes from shore to shore.
+Towns like Minocqua are the quintessential resort-area destination—the one most people dream of when they're stuck in a cubicle on a sunny day.

 What to do